grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 }
 ```

 The preceding example shows a component that renders <LinkButton /> components for all link extensions that other plugins registered for the `plugin/another-app-plugin/menu` extension point ID.
-The context is passed as the second parameter to `getPluginLinkExtensions`, which will make the context immutable before passing it to other plugins.
+The context is passed as the second parameter to `getPluginLinkExtensions`, which makes the context immutable before passing it to other plugins.

 #### Why does the extension has onClick and path?
 Each extension link has either an `path` or `onClick` property defined.
 There will never be a scenario where both properties are defined at the same time.